 This accounting program has slipped a bit in our review lineup – not because it has changed, but because it has not improved much in the last two years and is not scalable.
 Our higher-ranked products constantly evolve to suit their customers' needs and are able to grow with your company.
 However, the newest version of Bookkeeper is compatible with QuickBooks and Quicken formats, which could be helpful if you need to share data with an accountant who uses QuickBooks.
 This software is not an online solution, but it can send invoices and estimates via online email accounts such as Gmail and Yahoo.

-We will retest this software when the next version comes out in Q2 of 2013; however, at this time, the software has experienced few changes since our previous series of tests.
+We will retest this software if a new version comes out in Q1 of 2015; however, at this time, the software has experienced few changes since our previous series of tests.
 In terms of basic accounting, it can create invoices, save customer and vendor information, produce general ledger and journal reports, print shipping labels, configure payroll and track inventory.
 Many of the forms include the ability to add custom fields, and you can store images with item files.
 It has quick search tools for finding any type of data.

 A more recently added, helpful tool gives you the ability to store customer snapshots that show customers' details, such as their transaction history, open invoices and payment history.
 If you are on a tight budget, plan on nominal growth and do not need to connect a POS solution to your accounting software, Bookkeeper may work for you.
 It can create professional-looking invoices and provide insightful reports.
 We have been testing this accounting software for five years and have always found it simple to use and quite functional.